-At Brookburn, our curriculum is designed to ensure that children achieve their full potential academically and personally.
+At Brookburn, our curriculum is designed so that children build knowledge, linking this to prior learning.
+The more children know the more they can connect and think about.
 Our curriculum design is based on our particular context and the needs of our children with teaching that promotes learning and opportunities and experiences for success in life.
-Our curriculum is based on the best care, guidance and support for children involving their families and includes everyone.
+Our curriculum is based on the best care, guidance and support for children involving their families.
 Our curriculum is enriched for enjoyment, promotes healthy lifestyles, promotes a positive contribution and economic well-being, promotes staying safe and provides a social, moral and cultural contribution.
-We follow the National Curriculum.

 AIMS OF OUR CURRICULUM: